ktbaek/Excess-deaths-Denmark/README.md

 Excess deaths per 100,000 of the total Danish population, and (B) excess deaths stratified by age.*

-The choice of reference period for the baseline has a considerable impact on the amount of excess death.
-Most of the difference between baselines is driven by the 70-79 age group, except for the low rate of excess deaths found using the 2014-19 baseline – a clear outlier – which is driven by the 80-89 age group.
-Figure 13 explores the baselines for these two age groups.
+As can be seen in Figure 12, the choice of reference period for the baseline has a considerable impact on the amount of excess death.
+Most of the difference between baselines is driven by the 70-79 age group, except for the low rate of excess deaths found using the 2014-19 baseline – a clear outlier – which is mainly driven by the 80-89 age group.
+Figure 13 shows the de-trended and de-seasonalized baselines for these two age groups.
+The large effect of reference period on the 70-79 age group’s excess deaths seems to stem from the long-term trend deviating from a linear fit, whereas the low excess deaths for the 80-89 age group using the 2014-19 baseline is due to a high mortality year (2013) followed by a low mortality year (2014).

 ![**De-trended/de-seasonalized death rates and baselines for older age groups using different baseline reference periods.** Colored lines